protimroy/crosslingual-test-time-scaling/crosslingual_mgsm/README.md

-### Experiments for Crosslingual Test-Time Scaling
+# Experiments for Crosslingual Test-Time Scaling

-`artifacts/` contain the output artifacts from our experiments for `baselines` models and `s1` models.
+Folder `artifacts/` contains the output artifacts from our experiments for `baselines` models and `s1` models.
 For `s1`, having `wait` in the folder name indicates extrapolation budget forcing; otherwise, the outputs are from truncation.

+Folder `eval/` contains the eval scripts for prompting baselines and s1 models.

-We provide several `util` scripts for extracting the average number of tokens and the accuracy results from lm-eval-harness.
+We also provide several `util` scripts for extracting the average number of tokens and the accuracy results from lm-eval-harness.